 The Tierra del Fuego National Park is worth the visit and of course, the city’s fine Argentine wine and artisan steakhouses will throw you a farewell worthy of Amundsen.

 Wave goodbye to civilization.

-In 1578, Sir Francis Drake first dared make this voyage, and it is for him that the first part of our journey is named – the crossing of the Drake Passage.
-For two days and nights, Le Soléal will sail through the confluence of the Atlantic, Pacific and Indian oceans, giving you the rather unique accomplishment of having sailed over three oceans in a single voyage.
+In 1578, Sir Francis Drake first dared make this voyage, and it is after him that the first part of our cruise journey is named – the crossing of the Drake Passage.
+For two days and nights, the Majestic Explorer will cruise through the confluence of the Atlantic, Pacific and Indian oceans, giving you the rather unique accomplishment of having journeyed across the three oceans in a single voyage.

-The Drake Passage will be the first overture of the journey an opportunity for you to acquire your sea legs, get acquainted with your ship and fellow adventurers, be briefed for safety, and prepare for the White Continent to take your breath away.
+The Drake Passage will be the first overture of the journey, an opportunity for you to acquire your sea legs, get acquainted with the travellers on board and prepare for the White Continent to take your breath away.

 Neko Bay & Paradise Bay

-Two days into your journey, you’ll get your first true experience of the South Pole – a great mass of ice, rising slowly from the waters, growing larger as you approach, a glacier such as you have never imagined.
-And at the foot of this behemoth lies one of the Antarctic’s treasures – Neko bay.
+Two days into your journey, you’ll experience the South Pole – a great mass of ice rising slowly from the waters, growing larger as you approach…a glacier such as you have never imagined.
+And at the foot of this behemoth lies one of Antarctica’s treasures – Neko bay.
 The silence of the oceans is broken by the cries of the birds – Cape Petrels and Cormorants, dipping and weaving among the gulls.

 You have arrived in Antarctica.

 When compared to the size of the majestic Antarctic, we are insignificant…and yet we venture out into the icy cold, again and again, determined to make our mark.
 The tiny ports of the South Shetland islands stand testimony to the indomitable nature of man.
 Our ship will drop anchor at three of them at least, weather permitting.